danielvanacker/mock-bet/README.md

 -Express
 -MySQL

-Run nodemon start to start the backend.
+Run 'nodemon start' to start the backend.
 Run 'npm start' for the frontend.